Home Study Opportunities for International Students in New Zealand: The 2026 ROI Guide for Indian Families

 4. Evidence of Onward Travel

 New Zealand requires proof that you do not intend to overstay.
-You must show:
+You must show a pre-paid return ticket to your home country, OR additional funds (approximately NZD $1,500–$2,500) specifically set aside to purchase a ticket home.

 5. Health, Character, and Intent

-• Genuine Intent: You must provide a Statement of Purpose (SOP) that convinces the visa officer you are coming primarily to study and possess a clear plan for your career or return home.
+Genuine Intent: You must provide a Statement of Purpose (SOP) that convinces the visa officer you are coming primarily to study and possess a clear plan for your career or return home.

 Documents Required for New Zealand Student Visa

-The necessary documents that you will need when applying for a study visa for higher education in New Zealand are given below.
+The necessary documents that you will need when applying for a study visa for higher education in New Zealand are given below:

 • A Coloured Passport-size Photo